What is HOCD?

 How Common is HOCD

-According to a study by Grant et al., approximately 8% of individuals with OCD have obsessions related to sexual orientation.
+According to a study, approximately 8% of individuals with OCD have obsessions related to sexual orientation.
 From my personal experience working as a psychologist treating OCD for 20 years, people do not attend therapy stating that they are having difficult thoughts about their sexuality, this only comes out during a careful assessment.

 Who is Affected by Sexual Orientation OCD?